The Multidimensional Assessment of Dangerousness: Competence Assessment

 about suicidality or danger to others.
 Patients in specific clinical

-states of varying dangerousness or incompetence may be "mapped" or located
+states of varying dangerousness or incompetence may be "mapped" or

-on this schema.
-Such "mapping," of course, is intended as an heuristic
+located on this schema.
+Such "mapping," of course, is intended

-two parameters necessarily have equal standing.
+that these two parameters necessarily have equal standing.

 We can then identify two decision areas—the area of patient assumption